TheGoldenRatio/info251_finalproject/README.md

 ## Instructions for running our code
 - Load our .ipynb notebooks into Google Colab (highly recommended since we're running several neural network and CNN models which would otherwise take hours to run on CPU)
 - Enable GPU boost on Google Colab
 - Run the code in the notebook to download data and unzip to the Colab VM environment (we provide 2 options -- 1 using the Kaggle API, the other by mounting a Google Drive).
-The Kaggle API option is probably the easiest if you're trying to just run the code once.
-For development, you may want to mount from a Google Drive so you don't have to download the datasets each time.
+For development, we found that mounting from a Google Drive was better so we didn't have to download the datasets each time.
+The Kaggle API is an option if you're trying to just run the code once.
 - Run the rest of the notebook cells
-- If you want to skip training, you can load our saved Models (see folders with saved .h5 models)
+- If you want to skip training and just predict with our models, you can load our saved Models (see folders with saved .h5 models).
+However, these .h5 models do not include training history (no accuracy/loss plots).

 ## included here
 - Analysis code (the .ipynb files)
 - Saved models (in .h5 format, can just load these with Keras to skip training)
+- Report video
+- Final report
+- CSVs with filenames and paths (but not the data itself!).
+Please see our Google Drive (shared w/ instructor) for full datasets.